ChaeWonKong/js-study/readme.md

 This repository is for Javascript study.

 ## Files
-1. [times-table.html](https://github.com/ChaeWonKong/js-study/blob/master/times-table.html): Prints all times table on web page in Korean.
+1. [times-table-array.html](https://github.com/ChaeWonKong/js-study/blob/master/times-table.html): Prints all times table on web page using array and loops.